AaronPlex/PlexOnline/poetry.md

 Are you *Ralstonia solanacearum*?
 Because you've got my heart wilting!
  - EPPO 2025

-Pathogens don't respect political boundaries and travel internationally witha=out the need of a visa.
+Pathogens don't respect political boundaries and travel internationally without the need of a visa.
  - AI Plex 2025

 Math is the language, physics is the poetry.